Comment on page

 The preferred method of creating a backing file is to use the linux

-truncate command.
-The following illustration demonstrates the creation of a 1GiB-sized file named disk1.img within the directory /tmp.
+truncatecommand.
+The following example demonstrates the creation of a 1GiB-sized file named disk1.img within the directory /tmp.

 truncate -s 1G /tmp/disk1.img